The Ultimate Guide to Armstrong Redwoods State Natural Reserve

 Things to Do at Armstrong Redwoods

-Trails and Self-Guided Tours
+Walk Trails on Self-Guided Tours

 • Both the Discovery Trail and the Armstrong Nature Trail are wheelchair accessible (and the former has interpretive panels in Braille).

-• Armstrong’s trails are relatively short, but you can string them together and loop around to create a varied 5- to 6-mile hike.
-If you want more of a workout, take a route leading into adjacent Austin Creek State Recreation Area, which has another 20 miles of trails from which you can admire the light sifting through soaring California redwoods.
+• If you want more of a workout, take a route leading into the adjacent Austin Creek State Recreation Area, which has another 20 miles of trails.

 • Explore our Soulful Travel ideas for exploring Armstrong Redwoods with intention